Socio-Ecological Economics and Policy

 Comprehensive understanding of issues in the field of social-ecological transformation and specialisation in related policy challenges;

-Specialist academic literature;
+Knowledge of specialist academic literature;

-Work constructively in interdisciplinary teams;
+Experience of working constructively in interdisciplinary teams;

 Advanced theoretical and social science skills relating to social ecological and economic transformation